proninyaroslav/libretorrent/PRIVACY.md

 The permission is;

 - Storage
+- Manage all files (Android 11 and above)

   With the storage permission enabled, the app can;
-   - modify or delete the contents of your SD card.
+   - modify or delete the storage contents to save torrens or other files.
-   - read the contents of your SD card.
+   - read the storage contents for access .torrent files or other files.

 LibreTorrent has some other capabilities, which are functions the software can remotely effect on its own.
 They include;